llm-bible/llm-bible.github.io/_publications/wang2019convolutional.markdown

 bibkey: wang2019convolutional
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/1908.00249"}
-tags: ['Model Architecture', 'Tools', 'Reinforcement Learning', 'RAG', 'Transformer', 'Attention Mechanism']
+tags: ['Transformer', 'Tools', 'RAG', 'Model Architecture', 'Reinforcement Learning', 'Attention Mechanism']
 ---
 Image paragraph generation is the task of producing a coherent story (usually a paragraph) that describes the visual content of an image.
 The problem